Mysimba is a treatment for weight loss, marketed by Consilient Health in the UK.

 A study of the US version of this drug, Contrave, found that on average people using it lost 5 percent of their total body weight after 13 months.

-Can I get Mysimba online?
+Where can I get Mysimba online?

 Mysimba is available to buy online from our UK pharmacy.
 Every order made through our site is checked by a GMC-registered practitioner, who will only issue a prescription if your medication is suitable for you.
 Following approval, your order will then be dispensed by our UK-based pharmacy and shipped by tracked delivery.